 11. Take surveys for cash

-Rather than spending hours in a focus group, you might spend 20 to 30 minutes filling out an online survey.
-On the downside, you earn peanuts for your feedback — payments seem to top out at around $3 per survey.
+Rather than spending hours in a focus group, you could spend minutes filling out an online survey to make some cash.

 12. Enter contests and sweepstakes

 It’s unconventional, but some people make extra money from sweepstakes.
-It’s probably only a marginally better option than hitting the casino, but at least you won’t be losing any money.
+It’s probably only a marginally better option than hitting the casino, but at least you won’t lose any money.

 To give it a try, head to a site like Online-Sweepstakes.com, which categorizes all the sweeps by date, prize and how often you can enter.
 There’s also a forum in which you can connect with other sweepstakes fans.